Spread the love

 Aberystwyth is a bustling seaside town in mid-Wales, located on the stunning Cardigan Bay.
 The town is known for its long promenade and spectacular views of the bay, and is a great spot for a stroll.
 The town also boasts a number of interesting attractions, including the National Library of Wales, the Aberystwyth Castle, and the Cliff Railway.
 The town is also home to a number of independent cafes and shops, making it a great spot for a spot of shopping.

-See also Exploring the Coastal Towns Near Barcelona
+See also Exploring Dublin's Coastal Towns

 St. Davids